ephe-meral/ephe-meral.github.io/content/post/2016-01-15-dependency-injection-considered-harmful-stupid.md

 <!--more-->

 If it hadn't been clear before: I dislike object-oriented programming.
-Its my personal opinion that OOP is an unecessary overhead **in most cases**.
+Its my personal opinion that OOP is an unnecessary overhead **in most cases**.
 Yes, there might be some systems that benefit from it, but most of the time (see its usage in Java for example) it is exactly that: Abstraction with no benefit.

 Now let's make one thing clear.
 This opinion is not based on the fact that I haven't spent much time with OOP or that I am simply better with other paradigms.
 I have worked several years with OOP and design patterns and clever hierarchies and composition and encapsulation and whatnot - to what effect?
 Boilerplate code that protects developers from other developers just so nothing in the brittle mess of a system breaks and brings it to fall.